Csimmons117/csun_cit/cit210/Misc/GitHub Setup.md

 Now that you have done all that you are ready to have some fun.

-You are going to the home page for with lab repository and get the ssh link, please note the this is just a picture on where to look and not the link to the link for the repo.
+You are going to the home page for the lab repository and get the ssh link, please note the this is just a picture on where to look and not the link to the link for the repo.